 Other Important Information

-With post-retirement employment, you are limited to 100 days or 500 hours per year in a TRS-covered position.
+With post-retirement employment, you are limited to 120 days or 600 hours per year in a TRS-covered position.
+The 120 days/600 hours limit is in effect through June 30, 2020.
 You cannot return to work in the same school year that you last contributed to TRS and you must wait 30 calendar days before returning to work with the same employer.